History of Chinese Buddhism: Yuan dynasty (1271–1368)

 During the Yuan dynasty, the emperors made Esoteric Buddhism an official religion of their empire, and Tibetan lamas were given patronage at the court.
 A common perception was that this patronage of lamas caused corrupt forms of tantra to become widespread.
 When the Yuan dynasty was overthrown and the Ming dynasty was established, the Tibetan lamas were expelled from the court, and this form of Buddhism was denounced as not being an orthodox path.

 Ming dynasty (1368–1644)

 During the Ming dynasty, there was a significant revival of Tiantai, Huayan and Yogacara traditions, as well as ordination ceremonies.
 While there were sometimes disagreements between certain lineage holders of the various Buddhist schools on doctrines, mixed practice of rituals and traditions from all the different schools remained the norm among monastics and lay people as opposed to strict sectarian divides.
 According to Weinstein, by the Ming dynasty, the Chan school became especially popular such that, at one point, most monks were affiliated with either the Linji school or the Caodong school.

-Eminent Monks
+Eminent monks

+The Ming dynasty saw several famous figures promote Buddhist learning.
+Perhaps the most influential of these are known as the Four Eminent Monks of the Wanli Era (萬曆四高僧).
+The four monks were: